 Sustainable lifesaving equipment

-We’re working with students, designers, manufacturers and lifesaving organisations worldwide to develop rescue kit that can be made and used where resources are scarce.
+We’re working with communities, designers, academics, manufacturers and lifesaving organisations worldwide to develop lifesaving kit that can be made and used where resources are scarce.

 Bournemouth University student Michael Davies worked on an RNLI brief to design a device to recover a person from the water onto a fishing boat.
 Tanzania Sea Rescue are testing the device, which has also been on show at the UK New Designers exhibition.

 - Meet the international innovators (RNLI Magazine story)